Variational Docs

 Due to the nature of bilateral trading, a position being closed means it will be closed for both parties.
 The party whose balance has fallen below the maintenance margin requirement (and thus caused the liquidation) will be tagged as the taker, and the other party the maker.

-From the Omni Liquidity Provider (OLP) page:
+From the The Omni Liquidity Provider (OLP) page:

 both OLP and Omni users are subject to margin requirements.
 This means both parties are required to deposit collateral into their settlement pool, and may be subject to liquidation if their margin levels fall below requirements.